History Department (HIS)

 Survey of Asia

-This course will introduce students to various aspects of Asian history with special focus on the Modern period (post-1800).
-In particular, it will compare the political, social and economic structures as well as the religious/philosophical underpinnings of Asian countries, including China, Japan, Korea, Vietnam, India and Indonesia.
-Offered Fall - Odd Numbered Years.
+This course introduces students to various aspects of Asian history with special focus on the Modern period (i.e., post-1800).
+In particular, students compare the political, social and economic structures as well as the religious/philosophical underpinnings of Asian countries including China, Japan, Korea, Vietnam, India, and Indonesia.
+Offered Alternate Years.

 HIS 260 Cr.3